RygarNelson/NodeJS-Express-Base/README.md

 ## Structure

-- Every configuration variable should be put inside the *.env* file in the root folder. ** *REMEMBER TO IMMEDIATELY PUT THE FILE INSIDE .gitignore, OTHERWISE YOUR SENSIBLE INFORMATION COULD BE EXPOSED* **
+- Every configuration variable should be put inside the *.env* file in the root folder.
+> ***REMEMBER TO IMMEDIATELY PUT THE FILE INSIDE .gitignore, OTHERWISE YOUR SENSIBLE INFORMATION COULD BE EXPOSED***
 - All configuration files should be put inside *src/config*.
-You can already find some examples
+You can already find some examples inside the folder
 - All middlewares should be put inside *src/middleware*.
-You can already find an example
+You can already find an example inside the folder
-- *src/methods* is a folder used to store common functions
+- *src/methods* is a folder used to store common functions.
+You can already find some examples inside the folder
 - Routes should be placed inside *src/routes*.
 Then they must be declared inside the *src/app.js* file.
-You can already find some examples
+You can already find some examples inside the folder
 - *src/app.js* is the main file and contains everything for the server to function properly
 - *src/db.js* contains all the necessary information to connect to a database

 ## Future Work

 - Extend the database support for Oracle and MongoDB
+- Support for extended logging via Winston
 - Support for anti-tampering of log files
-- Support for logging of errors
 - SMS module
 - Socket module, for live interaction
+- Add scalability
+- Explanation of all the configuration variables inside the *.env* file